Veterinary Medical College Application Service (VMCAS) Application

 As an international student, if I take the TOEFL, do I still need to take the GREs?

-Yes, if your education was taught in a country other than the US, then you will want to have your grades and credits converted to the US system.
+Yes, if your education was taught in a country other than the US, then you will want to have your grades and credits converted to the US system (VMCAS asks students to have a WES Report completed and electronically sent to thier office no later than September 15th).
 The exception would be study abroad courses if they appear on your home college transcript.
 However, if you took a prerequisite course while studying abroad and it was transferred back to your institution without a grade you would want to have that course grade and credit converted.

 GPA: 3.7 or better